yimz728/Spatstat_Yiming/README.md

 The folder is structured as follows:
 - File bear_track.csv contains the telemetry locations of the bear.
 - File bear_habitat.csv contains two environmental covariates within the bear habitat.
+- File gray.colors.rev.R provides a function to generate grayscale color vector when plotting.
+- File draw.contour.R provides a function to draw contour lines for datasets.
+- File draw.contour.2.R provides a function similar to the function in draw.contour.R.
 - File stpp_rsf_helper.R provides functions for the construction of the quadrature points and the space-time point process model.
 - File run_bear_analysis.R analyzes RSF of the bear data with the space-time model.
 - File plot.R plots the bear data and the model fitting results.